Ashton Central Swimming Club

 8.1.2 Inform the pool manager if the incident involves a council staff member or a member of the public, who will then investigate.

-8.1.3 Inform the Club child welfare officer.
+8.1.3 Inform the safeguarding officer.

 General Data Protection Regulations (GDPR) Policy: